FYLSen/cf-worker-summary/readme.md

 - `PART_SUMMARY_PROMPT`: (Optional) Custom prompt for summarizing parts of long articles
 - `COMBINE_SUMMARIES_PROMPT`: (Optional) Custom prompt for combining multiple summaries
 - `JINA_READER_URL`: (Optional) URL for the Jina reader service (default: https://r.jina.ai)
-- `LANGUAGE_DETECTOR_URL`：（Optional）Translate the service link from zh-CN to Chinese (Simplified, China)

 ### PROMPT_TEMPLATE

 The `PROMPT_TEMPLATE` environment variable allows you to customize the initial prompt sent to the AI service.
 If not set, a default template is used.
 The template should include instructions for the AI to act as a language expert proficient in multiple languages, skilled in reading and summarizing content.

 Key points to include in the template:

 - Instructions for summarizing articles potentially containing HTML tags
 - Rules for content requirements, expression style, and format
 - Word count requirement (use `${SUMMARY_MIN_LENGTH}` placeholder)